thomalex001/lush_coding_assignment/README.md

 .env
 ```

-Added boilerplate code taken from `Prisma /docs` to send queries with Prisma ORM:
+Added boilerplate code taken from `Prisma /docs` in `src/index.ts`to send queries with Prisma ORM:
 ```js
 import { PrismaClient } from '../src/generated/prisma'
 import { withAccelerate } from '@prisma/extension-accelerate'